 Because you're building your report right in your spreadsheet, you can edit it however you like.
 Format cells to highlight important numbers, call out headers, and hide gridlines to clean things up.

-You can adjust and re-fetch data if you need something else by changing the filters or adjusting the dimensions selected in your rows and columns and clicking Fetch Data.
+If you need more data, you can adjust and re-fetch it by changing the filters or adjusting the dimensions selected in your rows and columns and clicking Fetch Data.

 Do you regularly run the same ad hoc report?
-Save it as a template to enable you and your stakeholders to open it quickly from the spreadsheet or as a web report.
+Save it so you and your stakeholders to open it quickly from the spreadsheet or in the Workspace.
 Want to learn more about incorporating an ad hoc or saved report into your reporting deck?
 Check out our guide here.